International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

 The `ContractAgreementMessage` is sent by a provider when it agrees to a contract.
-It contains the complete contract agreement.
+It contains the complete [Agreement](../model/terminology.md#agreement).

 A `ContractAgreementMessage` must contain a `consumerPid` and a `providerPid`.

 A `ContractAgreementMessage` must contain an ODRL `Agreement`.

-An `Agreement` must contain a `dspace:timestamp` property defined as an XSD DateTime type.
+An [Agreement](../model/terminology.md#agreement) must contain a `dspace:timestamp` property defined as an XSD DateTime type.

-An `Agreement` must contain a `dspace:consumerId` and `dspace:providerId`.
-The contents of these properties are a [Dataspace](../model/terminology.md#dataspace)-specific unique identifier of the contract agreement parties.
+An [Agreement](../model/terminology.md#agreement) must contain a `dspace:consumerId` and `dspace:providerId`.
+The contents of these properties are a [Dataspace](../model/terminology.md#dataspace)-specific unique identifier of the [Agreement](../model/terminology.md#agreement) parties.
 Note that these identifiers are not necessarily the same as the identifiers of the [Participant Agents](../model/terminology.md#participant-agent) negotiating the contract (i.e. the "connectors").